Xavi422/Covid_EDA_SQL/README.md

 FROM
 	covid_19_data;
 ```
-This results in 197248 rows and 67 columns.
+There are 197248 rows and 67 columns in this dataset.

 ## Data Cleaning